 Meet Faith, age 8, Hope, age 5 and Charity age 3!
 Faith, an extremely shy girl, struggles with making new friends.
-Having just moved to a new town, at the beginning of a new school year, it all can’t happen fast enough for Faith!
+Having just moved to a new town, at the beginning of a new school year, making new friends can’t happen fast enough for Faith!
 She wants to feel comfortable in her new surroundings, and that will happen only when she makes some new friends!
 Watch her progression towards obtaining patience as the story unfolds.
 Note how her sisters help her.
 And don’t be surprised that there is a surprise ending!

 Booking an Author Visit

 Adventures of Faith, Hope and Charity – Finding Patience is available for sale in paperback and on Kindle from Amazon!
 Book your school visit now!
 To set a date, e-mail me at firstname.lastname@example.org.
 I will send you a flyer, order form, coloring sheet and maze game as the date of my visit nears; plus a free gift for each child!
 For long distance visits we can use Skype, and all materials can be mailed in advance.

 Schedule your school visit today!

 Thursday, October 1, 2015, reading of book for grades K-2

 My thanks to Mike Miller, Principal, to the faculty and staff, and most importantly, to the children, who made my visit to Asheville Catholic School so joyful.
 The children asked many insightful questions.
 I’m just glad I had the answers!